sodevious/freelancers/README.md

 # Freelancers and Contractors for Hire

-#### Listed in no particular order, this is a list of friends and colleagues I have worked with before and am recommending.
+#### Listed in no particular order, this is a list of friends and/or colleagues I have worked with before and am recommending.

 * **[Jem Turner](https://jemturner.co.uk/)** PHP/Wordpress Developer